irecsys/CARSKit/README.md

 Please cite the following papers if you use CARSKit in your research:

 1. Yong Zheng, Bamshad Mobasher, Robin Burke.
-"CARSKit: A Java-Based Context-aware Recommendation Engine", Proceedings of the 15th IEEE International Conference on Data Mining (ICDM) Workshops, Atlantic City, NJ, USA, Nov 2015
+"CARSKit: A Java-Based Context-aware Recommendation Engine", Proceedings of the 15th IEEE International Conference on Data Mining (ICDM) Workshops, pp. 1668-1671, Atlantic City, NJ, USA, Nov 2015

 If you use CARSKit in your research papers, please let us know.
 And I will create a list of publications using this toolkit.